Kitchen cabinets and Maytag® dishwasher with open Third Level Rack

 If you need to build up floors underneath the dishwasher or fit it in a slightly wider cabinet, use the included wood runners as shims for a proper fit.

-Attach the elbow hose fitting to the water supply line, then connect the fill hose to the valve on the bottom of the dishwasher and route toward the rear of the dishwasher.
+Attach the elbow hose fitting to the water supply line, then connect the fill hose to the valve on the bottom of the dishwasher and route it toward the rear of the dishwasher.
 Tighten by hand, then tighten an additional 1/4 to 1/2 turn using pliers.

 Measure your cabinet opening from the floor to the underside of the countertop and adjust the rear leveling legs to match the height of your opening.

-Step 4: Move the Dishwasher into Place
+Step 5: Move the Dishwasher Into the Cabinet

-Have a friend help you stand the dishwasher upright and move it close to the cabinet opening.
+Have a friend carefully help you stand the dishwasher upright and move it close to the cabinet opening.
 Route the power cord, water supply and drain hose through the hole on the side of the cabinet opening.
 Slide the dishwasher into the opening until it’s approximately 6 inches from the back.

-Step 5: Secure Your Dishwasher to the Countertop and Cabinets
+Step 6: Secure Your Dishwasher to the Countertop and Cabinets

 Insert anchor brackets into the open slots on the left- and right-hand top of the dishwasher collar or into slots on each side of the dishwasher, then slide the dishwasher back until the door is flush with the front of the surrounding cabinet doors.
 Adjust the front leveling legs until the dishwasher is level, checking for levelness up and down the door and along the top edge.
 Then, screw in the anchor brackets.

-Step 6: Connect Hoses and Power and Test the Dishwasher
+Step 7: Connect Hoses to the Dishwasher

 See the dishwasher installation instructions for details on how to run a test cycle to check for leaks.
 Add insulation underneath the door, then reinstall the access panel and toe panel.
 Don’t forget to remove the protective film from the door and interior racks to properly show off your new, hardworking dishwasher.